canonical/launchpad-manual/docs/user/how-to/index.rst

 Contribute to the community
 ---------------------------
 Launchpad Answers lets you respond to support questions from other users.
-You can also take on an ongoing role as an answer contact for a specific project or distribution, ensuring questions get timely responses.
+You can also take on an ongoing role as an answer contact for a specific project.

 - :ref:`Help the community <help-the-community>`